-Most freebies are only worth a few dollars.
-Occasionally there are freebies worth a bit more.
-However, you will never get a car, house or large value gift card for free - these are all freebie scams.
+Most freebies are only worth a few dollars, with the occasion one that's a bit more.
+However, you will never get a car, house, or large value gift card for free—these are all freebie scams.

 Get Your Freebies From Reliable Websites

-Big companies such as Walmart and Kraft give out a lot of free sample freebies.
-They want you to try their products hoping you will then go out and buy them.
-These big companies have the money to give out all these free samples.
+Big companies such as Walmart and Kraft give out a lot of sample freebies.
+They want you to try their products, hoping you'll then go out and buy them.
+These big companies have the money to give out free samples.
 When a freebie for a Kraft product is offered, make sure that it's from the Kraft website.
 You're never going to get a freebie that a website doesn't really have to give out.

 Smaller businesses do occasionally give out freebies.
 These are mostly low-cost items such as pens or magnets.
-If you see a freebie that's over $5 in value offered by a company that you've never heard of, then don't request the freebie.
+If you see one that's over $5 in value offered by a company that you've never heard of, it's best to avoid.

-While you want to make sure you're requesting freebies from a reliable website, you should also make sure you're finding your freebies on a reliable freebie website.
-Freebie communities are great because people will post and openly discuss freebies, helping everyone avoid freebie scams.
+While you want to make sure you're requesting freebies from a reliable website, you should also make sure you're finding your freebies on a reliable freebie site.
+Freebie communities are great because people will post and openly discuss deals, helping everyone avoid freebie scams.